 Retain

 The retain strategy is used when an application isn’t ready for the cloud or doesn’t make financial sense to move it.
+In these cases, the application stays where it is while other applications move to the cloud.

 The Successive Cloud approach suggests you can keep certain apps while you move others to the cloud, which lets you focus on the most important stuff first.